ChiyuCC/sequence-breaking-ff6/README.md

 -   Enter the Cave to the Sealed Gate, meeting monsters and opening treasures as you go
 -   However, do NOT approach the bridges on the second basement as you will lose the Door Timer Glitch!
-    -   To be absolutely sure, I recommend you do not move at all once you reach this floor:
+    -   To be safe, I recommend you only move up and down (until you've encountered all formations), but refrain from setting one step to the right

 ![FF6](./screenshots/raiding-cave-sealed-gate-1.png)

 -   Instead, switch to Locke, go back to the world map and save in slot #1
 -   Select save slot #3, reset the game, and load slot #1
--   When you switch back to Kushu you'll find him close to the top right chest that houses an X-Potion
+-   When you switch back to Mog you'll find him close to the top right chest that houses an X-Potion
-    -   Take it, and swap your lead to Kurin, then switch back to Locke's party
+    -   Take it, and swap your lead to Kuku, then switch back to Locke's party

 ![FF6](./screenshots/raiding-cave-sealed-gate-2.png)

 -   Save on the overworld in slot #1 and again select slot #3, then reset the game
--   When you switch back to Kurin you'll find him close to the chest with the Coin Toss
+-   When you switch back to Kuku you'll find him close to the chest with the Coin Toss

 ![FF6](./screenshots/raiding-cave-sealed-gate-3.png)

 -   Once again, save on the overworld in slot #1 and select slot #2, then reset the game
--   You'll now find Kurin at the exit of the room, making it safe to proceed to the rest of the cave
+-   You'll now find Kuku at the exit of the room, making it safe to proceed to the rest of the cave

 ![FF6](./screenshots/raiding-cave-sealed-gate-4.png)

--   You can challenge the single ninja if you want, but it can be challenging
+-   You should definitely challenge the single ninja
+-   They have a great set of items to morph off them, most notably the Striker (for Shadow) and Trump (for Setzer)
+    -   This will ensure that both gentlemen can start with a strong, under normal circumstances WoR-only, weapon immediately when we get them
+-   While this single ninja formation _won't_ appear on the Veldt, I found that thanks to the Door Timer Glitch you can actually repeat this fight!
+    -   So be sure to nag as many Strikers, Trumps, or even Assassins as you want before proceeding
-    -   If you took Mog's party instead; his instant KO attacks will work wonders against ninjas though
+-   If you took the sword Ragnarok instead of the esper, and still want to challenge the ninja, take note that Mog's instant KO attacks will work wonders against ninjas too
 -   Be sure to encounter at least the double Zombone group if you're going for a complete Veldt, as these won't appear on any of the other floors
     -   You won't be able to return to Basement 3 anytime soon, since we can't skip Basement 2 without losing the precious Door Timer, if we're not in "three party mode"